 How do we know the “Becker-Rauff Letter,” about the existence and use of gas vans, is authentic?

 Holocaust deniers claim:

 The Becker-Rauff letter, a key primary document on the construction of the gas vans, is “not credible” and of “dubious origin.”

 The facts are:

-The Becker-Rauff letter is not “uncertain,” “dubious,” or forged.
-The testimonies of the men who wrote the letter, built the vans, and used them to murder victims—August Becker, Walther Rauff, and Otto Ohlendorf—corroborate the letter’s authenticity.
+The Becker-Rauff letter is not uncertain, dubious, or forged.
+The testimonies of the men who wrote the letter, built the vans, and used them to murder victims—August Becker, Walter Rauff, and Otto Ohlendorf—corroborate the letter’s authenticity.

 The facts about the Becker-Rauff letter:

-The letter is dated May 16, 1942 and is from August Becker, a chemist, to Walther Rauff, the head of the gas vans program in Berlin.
+The letter is dated May 16, 1942 and is from August Becker, a chemist, to Walter Rauff, the head of the gas vans program in Berlin.
 Rauff had sent Becker to the East to investigate problems relating to the gas vans and report back.
 In the letter, Becker refers to “places of execution,” “persons to be executed,” the need to camouflage the vans [as observers began calling them “death vans”], and how leaks endangered the health of the drivers.

 Weckert attempts to discredit the Becker-Rauff letter by citing an affidavit Rauff gave to his American captors in 1945.
 In this affidavit, Rauff affirmed that he was the head of the department that constructed the gas vans from February 1940 to March 1940 and then again from May 1942 to June 1942.
 However, Rauff claimed that during the period between March 1940 to May/June 1942 (when the gas vans were built and used), he was assigned to other tasks, so ultimately he had no knowledge about the building or use of gas vans.
-Based on this affidavit, Weckert claims that Becker’s letter is a forgery because Rauff was not the head of the department that built them during that time.
+Based on this affidavit, Weckert claims that Becker’s letter is a forgery because Rauff was not then the head of the department that built them.